Kentucky Derby Festival

 While Millionaire’s Row seats may be elusive, there are various other ticket options to see the Run for the Roses.
 Reserved seating tickets for the Kentucky Derby are offered in various outdoor seat locations along the historic racetrack's first turn, the finishing stretch, and other various seating types, such as stadium-style seats and bleacher-style seats in the Grandstand.
 You can register to purchase Kentucky Derby tickets sold as a 2-day package, including both Kentucky Derby and Kentucky Oaks days, online here.

-You may also wait to purchase General Admission tickets on the day of the event at the gates.
+You may also wait to purchase General Admission tickets at the gates on the day of the event.

 What should I wear?